 - When reaching out with your pitch, after explaining why your guest would be a great fit for their audience, offer to work with the producer or host to build out the segment.
 This allows you to have creative control on behalf of your client and helps out a busy producer by taking the work off their plate.

 - Include clips of your client doing previous on-air interviews or speaking at a conference; send broll if you have it.
-If you or your client client have never done a morning show before, provide clips of a Facebook Live talk an Instagram video.
+If you or your client have never done a morning show before, provide clips of a Facebook Live talk or a highly engaging Instagram video.
 Producers want to get a feel of how potential guests will appear on the screen.

 - Beware network rivalries.
 Don’t pitch the Today Show by sending a clip of your client on Good Morning America.
 In the same token, if you are pitching ABC’s regional morning show in Dallas, don’t send a clip of your client on Fox Dallas because they are directly competing for audience share.
 You can however send ABC Dallas a clip of your client as a guest on Fox in another region.